dnth/dnth.github.io/content/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/index.md

 For that we need 👇

 ### 🥇 PyTorch Image Models
-There are many libraries to model computer vision tasts but PyTorch Image Models or [TIMM](https://github.com/rwightman/pytorch-image-models) by [Ross Wightman](https://www.linkedin.com/in/wightmanr/) is arguably the most prominent one today.
+There are many libraries to model computer vision tasks but PyTorch Image Models or [TIMM](https://github.com/rwightman/pytorch-image-models) by [Ross Wightman](https://www.linkedin.com/in/wightmanr/) is arguably the most prominent one today.

 The TIMM repository hosts hundreds of recent SOTA models maintained by Ross.
-At this point (January 2023) we have 964 pretrained model on TIMM and increasing as we speak.
+At this point (January 2023) we have 964 pre-trained models on TIMM and increasing as we speak.

 You can install TIMM by simply:
 ```bash